Polyfrost/Chatting/docs/chattabs.md

         "§eThe party was transferred to §r",
         "§eKicked §r"
       ],
+      "contains": [
+        "§r§ehas invited you to join their party!"
+      ],
       "ends": [
-        "§r§ehas invited you to join their party!", "§r§eto the party!
+        "§r§eto the party!
 They have §r§c60 §r§eseconds to accept.§r",
         "§r§ehas disbanded the party!§r",
         "§r§ehas disconnected, they have §r§c5 §r§eminutes to rejoin before they are removed from the party.§r",